 - Using the dough hook(s) of your mixer, mix until you have a soft, somewhat shaggy dough, then knead until smooth and elastic, about 5 minutes more.

 - Place in a greased bowl.
-Cover and let rise in a warm place until doubled, about 1 hour.
+Cover and let rise in a warm place until doubled, at least about 1 hour (this can take up to 2 hours).

 - In the meantime grease and flour a small loaf pan (mine is 21.5cm x 11cm) OR double the recipe and use a large loaf pan.

-- Roll up the dough containing the flowers inside and place it into the floured loaf pan, place this in a warm place and let it rise again for about 1 hour or until it has visibly risen.
+- Roll up the dough and place it into the floured loaf pan, place this in a warm place and let it rise again for about 1 hour or until it has visibly risen.

 - In the meantime pre-heat your oven to 180° C (160°C convection oven).

-- Brush the risen bread dough with eggwash and place two small elderflower sprigs on top of the loaf.
+- Brush the risen bread dough with eggwash and place one or two small elderflower sprigs on top of the loaf.

 - Bake in your pre-heated oven at 180° C for 30 to 35 minutes or until golden brown and risen.
 NOTE: If your bread darkens too quickly, cover loosely with aluminium foil towards the end of the baking time.